SAP-archive/utils-pptx-templater/README.md

 This module can be used only in combination with docxtemplater.

-The pptxTemplater modifies pptx template and provided data before docxtemplate generates the final version of the document.
+The pptxtemplater modifies powerpoint template and provided data before docxtemplater generates the final version of the document.

 ## Installation
 Use npm install to get the module